 Ultimately, this choice comes down to your personal comfort with financial risk.
 Are you someone who sleeps better at night knowing that nearly all of your medical costs are covered after you meet your deductible?
 If so, Plan G’s comprehensive coverage is likely your best bet.
 Or, are you generally healthy and prefer to pay lower monthly premiums, even if it means handling some out-of-pocket costs yourself?
 If you “don’t anticipate frequent doctor visits or emergency room trips, Plan N could be a cost-effective option.”
 There’s no right or wrong answer—only the one that aligns with your personal and financial preferences.

-Clearing Up Common Medigap Myths
+Common Medigap Myths You Can Ignore

 When you’re trying to figure out Medigap, it feels like everyone has an opinion.
 Friends, neighbors, and articles you find online might offer advice, but sometimes that information is outdated or just plain wrong.
 It’s easy to get tripped up by hearsay.
 Let’s walk through some of the most common myths about Medigap plans so you can separate fact from fiction and make a choice that feels right for you.

-Myth: “All Medigap plans are identical.”
+Myth: “All Medigap plans are the same.”

 This is a common point of confusion, and it’s easy to see why.
 The truth is a little more nuanced.
 While Medigap plans are standardized by the government, they aren’t all the same.
 There are 10 distinct plans, labeled with letters like G and N, each offering different levels of coverage.
 The key thing to remember is that a Plan G from one company must offer the exact same benefits as a Plan G from another.
 What isn’t identical is the price.
 Insurance companies can charge very different monthly premiums for the same lettered plan, which is why it’s so important to compare your options carefully.